 Heat exhaustion and heat stroke: Las Vegas can be extremely hot during the summer months, leading to heat-related illnesses.
 Stay hydrated, take breaks in shaded areas, and avoid strenuous activities during the hottest part of the day.

 Overexertion: Las Vegas is a city that encourages excess, but overexertion can lead to serious health problems.
 Pace yourself, take breaks, and prioritize your health and well-being.
-(See Also: Is Switzerland Safe To Visit?
-Discover The Truth)
+(See Also: Is it Safe to Visit Detroit Michigan?
+A City Reborn)

 Substance abuse: Las Vegas is known for its party atmosphere, but substance abuse can lead to serious health problems.
 Be aware of your limits, and seek help if you or someone you know is struggling with addiction.